- Criminal Law

-Blood and breath tests are often used as evidence in jury trials for a person charged with driving while intoxicated (DWI) in Texas.
+Blood and breathalyzer tests are often used as evidence in jury trials for a person charged with driving while intoxicated (DWI) in Texas.
 According to Texas Penal Code § 49.01, alcohol concentration refers to how many grams of alcohol there are for every 67 ml of urine, 100 ml of blood, or 210 liters of breath.
 The tests that are used to measure these, particularly roadside tests, are often used to convict people –despite the potential flaws in their design and administration.

 “Failed” breath or blood test?
 Contact our firm at (972) 895-7636 for the aggressive defense you deserve.
 Your initial consultation is free.

 Due to the implied consent law in Texas, drivers can face serious criminal consequences if they refuse to take a breath or blood test when pulled over for suspected DWI.
 If you submitted to a breath test or blood test and were charged with DWI as a result, we can carefully examine the evidence against you.

 The Intoxilyzer 5000 is the breath test device used in Texas to measure a driver’s blood alcohol concentration (BAC).
 When a person blows into the machine, the alcohol in their breath will be measured by the breathalyzer.
 A driver can request a blood test instead, which will be used to determine the level of alcohol in the driver’s blood.
 A blood test can also be used to identify the presence of drugs.